hands-on-tech/hands-on-tech.github.io/_posts/2019-01-13-cassandra-jpa-example.markdown

 [End Point](http://www.datastax.com/wp-content/themes/datastax-2014-08/files/NoSQL_Benchmarks_EndPoint.pdf){:target="_blank"},
 [Altoros](https://info.couchbase.com/rs/302-GJY-034/images/2018Altoros_NoSQL_Performance_Benchmark.pdf){:target="_blank"}, and
 [Çankaya University](https://www.researchgate.net/profile/Murat_Saran/publication/321622083_A_Comparison_of_NoSQL_Database_Systems_A_Study_on_MongoDB_Apache_Hbase_and_Apache_Cassandra/links/5a29173a4585155dd42796db/A-Comparison-of-NoSQL-Database-Systems-A-Study-on-MongoDB-Apache-Hbase-and-Apache-Cassandra.pdf){:target="_blank"}.
 Overall, Cassandra presents top results when used with large amounts of data and with multiple nodes, achieving high throughput with low latency.
-Using Cassandra will be of added value when:
+Thus, Cassandra might be recommended when:
 - Run on more than one server node, specially with a geographically distributed cluster;
 - Data can be partitioned via a key, which allows the database to be spread across multiple nodes;
 - Writes exceed reads by a large margin;